Charles IV of Hungary's attempts to retake the throne: March on Budapest

 On the morning of 23 October, Hungary seemed on the brink of civil war.
 Charles' army was on the outskirts of Budapest, 20 mi of clear track from the suburban rail station of Kelenföld.
 Martial law had been declared in Budapest, while Czechoslovakia was reported to be mobilising.
 British envoy Thomas Hohler sent a telegram to London asserting that "all is lost", anticipating Charles' entry into Budapest that afternoon.
 Horthy received news that if the legitimists launched an attack, the defence would collapse.

 The first indication of a turn of events came at 9:00 am, when legitimist General Pál Hegedűs came to Kelenföld station.
 Somewhat vacillating, he was persuaded to see Horthy and Bethlen in person.
 The latter denounced Charles's "mad enterprise", while Hohler informed Hegedűs that Britain "would never recognise Charles and would never permit the return of a Habsburg".
 He warned that Budapest, if taken by royal troops, would be occupied by the Czechs within a week.
 Hegedűs, who had trusted Charles's assurances that the great powers backed him, now denied being associated with him and offered to broker an armistice.

 After meeting with the general, Horthy went with Gömbös to the station, guarded by a largely volunteer force.
 In a rousing speech, he urged the troops to hold their position, else Austria-Hungary would be revived and Hungary resume her inferior position.
 Gömbös exhorted them to fight, claiming Charles' army consisted mostly of "Austrian and Czech adventurers".

 This intervention emboldened the army, as there was sporadic fire in the direction of Charles' forces all morning.
 Additionally, sometime before noon an advance contingent of Ostenburg's army was fired upon as it approached the station.
 In the only significant military engagement of the restoration attempt, 14 government troops and five of Ostenburg's were killed in the Battle of Budaörs (a village close to the capital).
 Word of the skirmish (which resulted in a government victory) electrified the ex-king's officers, for they had assumed to march on Budapest would be bloodless; civil war was now quite possible.

 By noon on 23 October, the tide was clearly shifting in Horthy's direction, and the regent began to regain his confidence.
 That afternoon, as Hegedűs returned to the royal military headquarters just east of Kelenföld, the mood in the Hungarian officer corps also grew more pro-Horthy.
-Further adding to their disillusionment was the fact that many believed Horthy would welcome Charles' return and that the march was largely ceremonial; and that there was no Bolshevist eruption.
+Further adding to their disillusionment was that many believed Horthy would welcome Charles' return and that the march was largely ceremonial; and that there was no Bolshevist eruption.
 Seeing Horthy was determined to resist, Charles reluctantly agreed to armistice negotiations, arranging a truce until the following morning.